astoeckl/NLP2Chart2/README.md

 ## Citation

 The work was presented at the 26th International Conference Information Visualisation (IV) on 19–22 July 2022 at the “Technische Universität Wien, Austria” and the paper appears in the conference publications.

+The paper will be soon available at IEEE Xplore Digital Library https://ieeexplore.ieee.org/xpl/conhome/1000370/all-proceedings